pocomane/brewed-in-the-apocalypse/Readme.md

 # Brewed in the Apocalypse

-Brewed in the Apocalypse is a tabletop RPG heavly based on Apocalypse World [^1].
+Brewed in the Apocalypse is a tabletop RPG heavily based on Apocalypse World [^1].
 All the text is released under Creative Commons.

 The following files are provided: